jorgedlt/swarm-vaultctl/README.md

 - SSH exposes the container to potential attacks.
 - Root access allows full control.
 - Disable SSH in production by modifying the Dockerfile or entrypoint.

+## Ecosystem Integration

+swarm-vaultctl is part of a coordinated ecosystem of autonomous service pods in a Docker Swarm environment, forming a multi-agent platform that AIs can use as a toolbox.
+Each pod has a single purpose but relies on others for functionality, communicating exclusively through a central NATS messaging fabric (swarm-natscore).

+### Pod Responsibilities
+- **swarm-natscore**: Central NATS server for message routing, subject hierarchies, and stable communication.
+- **swarm-logger**: Subscribes to NATS messages for observability, auditability, and traceability.
+- **swarm-cronctl**: Sends timed triggers for AI agent activation and workflows.
+- **swarm-vaultctl**: Manages sensitive material, issues scoped short-lived credentials via NATS.
+- **swarm-gateway**: Translates HTTP requests to NATS messages and responses back.

+### swarm-vaultctl's Role
+As the credential authority, swarm-vaultctl holds all secrets and provides controlled access.
+It ensures no other pod stores full secrets, limiting blast radius.
+Agents request credentials through defined NATS messages, receiving clear responses with lifecycles.

+### Message Patterns and Interfaces
+- **Request Subjects**: vault.requests (e.g., {"operation": "get", "key": "secret", "subject": "agent.requests"})
+- **Response Subjects**: vault.replies (e.g., {"status": "success", "data": "value"} or {"status": "error", "message": "Access denied"})
+- **Operations**: get, set, delete, list, rotate, status.
+- **ACL Enforcement**: Restricts operations by requesting subject.
+- **Dependencies**: Relies on swarm-natscore for communication; swarm-cronctl may trigger rotations; swarm-logger records interactions.
+- **Assumptions**: NATS is stable; agents handle credential expiration; no direct pod-to-pod communication outside NATS.

+### Operational Principles
+- **Focus**: Exclusive on secret storage and credential issuance.
+- **Interoperability**: Clear message schemas, consistent formats, documented error states.
+- **Stability**: Reliable encryption, predictable responses, no message interpretation.
+- **Documentation**: This README serves as internal knowledge for rebuilds/restarts, ensuring awareness of ecosystem fit.

+By maintaining this holistic view, swarm-vaultctl ensures compatibility, clarity, and long-term stability in the multi-agent environment.

 ## Security Considerations